 - "The large cargo area is easy to access with a good size rear hatch and low load floor.
 Large underfloor storage bins add to Prius v's practical nature.
 The split rear seat backs fold to create a flat floor, and the standard fold-flat front-passenger seat makes loading very long items a breeze.
-Interior storage is good with two gloveboxes, a console bin, door pockets, cupholders, and a large open console bin at the base of the dashboard." -- Consumer Guide
+Interior storage is good with two gloveboxes, a console bin, door pockets, cupholders, and a large open console bin at the base of the dashboard." -- Consumer Guide (2013)

 Next Steps: Toyota Prius V

-- See what others paid for the 2013 Toyota Prius V
+- See what others paid for the 2014 Toyota Prius V

-- View Toyota Prius V Photos
+- Search used Toyota Prius V for sale (3,705 listings)

 - See Wagons rankings